 To clean up, we put things inside their bowls, put it all in the container, and close the lid!
 Easy!
 Plus, it is great for their fine motor to have to pick out any lost sequins or separate the pom poms!

-Don’t forget you can download the pretend order form for free HERE!
+Ready for some pretend play ice cream fun?
+Download the pretend order form for free HERE!

 More Small World Play